alexseong/dsy_python_intro_4/assignment.md

             cwen@iupui.edu 5

-3. Write a program that prompts for a file name, then opens that file and reads through the file, looking for lines of the form:

-    X-DSPAM-Confidence:    0.8475

-Count these lines and extract the floating point values from each of the lines and compute the average of those values and produce an output as shown below.
-Do not use the sum() function or a variable named sum in your solution.
-You can download the sample data at [./data/pymbox-short.txt](https://github.com/alexseong/dsy_python_intro_3/blob/master/data/mbox-short.txt) when you are testing below enter mbox-short.txt as the file name.
+3. Write a program to read through the mbox-short.txt and figure out the distribution by hour of the day for each of the messages.
+You can pull the hour out from the 'From ' line by finding the time and then splitting the string a second time using a colon.

+    From stephen.marquard@uct.ac.za Sat Jan  5 09:14:16 2008

+Once you have accumulated the counts for each hour, print out the counts, sorted by hour as shown below.

-Using atom text editor, open ./src/assignment_3.3.py and write your program.
+Using atom text editor, open ./src/assignment_4.3.py and write your program.
 <br>Compare your output with 'Desired Output'

     Desired Output:
-            Average spam confidence: 0.750718518519
+            04 3
+            06 1
+            07 1
+            09 2
+            10 3
+            11 6
+            14 1
+            15 2
+            16 4
+            17 2
+            18 1
+            19 1